SurfitWasTaken/WA3/proposal.md

 > Goals for next week: Implement Crosshair, Introduce colours in scene.
 >
 > - Week 7

 > I literally didn't do anything this week.
 I took a break for this week because I couldn't find my file in unity, so i gave up after a while.
-I wanted to do the crpsshair this week, and add in colours in the scene this week, but after some thought, I want the background of the aimtrainer to be not be distracting so it will just be gray.
+I wanted to do the crosshair this week, and add in colours in the scene this week, but after some thought, I want the background of the aimtrainer to be not be distracting so it will just be gray.
 Next week, I intend to implement the crosshair system and include user generated variables, so the user will be able to control the target size and colour

 > - Week 8

+> Hello!
+So here are the stuff I have accomplished over the past week:

+> 1) Upside -> Implemented a working crosshair!
+Downside -> Crosshair isnt actually a crosshair, just a dot in the middle of the screen, (as an UI image).
+I would like the user to be able to change his crosshair as he would like, but I'm presuming that's a bit too ambitious.
+Instead, I want to have preset variables that the player can choose from, in order to customise his crosshair. -> The UI canvas(the crosshair is an UI image under the UI canvas) is glitching, I'm not so sure why.
+It's outlined in white, even when not selected.
+2) Coming up with user generated variables, as I have come to realise.
+I need to reference to a lot more content before I can finally decide how I'm going to go about it.
+A few of the user generated variables that the aimtrainer would aim to utilise: target size, crosshair, colour of targets, and so on...

 > - Week 9
 > - Week 10